threefoldtecharchive/info_manual3/wiki/faq/faq.md

 ***

-### How much AC power do you need (in BTU) to compensate for the heat generated by the servers?
-How can I ensure proper relative humidity range for my 3node farm?
+### How much AC power do you need (in BTU) to compensate for the heat generated by the 3node servers?
+How can I ensure proper relative humidity range for my 3node server farm?

 For a small farm set up, you could simply keep your normal air conditioner system and it should be fine.
 For large set up, you need to take into account the power consumption of your servers and turn it into BTU consumption.
 The quick equation to know the total BTU needed per Threefold Farm is: